When it comes to cats, the Maine Coon is the epitome of “Go Big or Go Home.”

 If you suspect that your cat is suffering from food allergies, use a method similar to diagnosing human food allergies; conduct food tests.

-Try different foods containing a variety of ingredients to determine what works well for your cat, and what may be causing issues.
+You can try different foods containing a variety of ingredients to determine what works well for your cat, and what may be causing issues.
 This can take time, especially because cats often take to food changes slowly, but will result in a much happier and healthier Maine Coon in the long-run.

 A healthy diet containing the best wet food for Maine Coon cats and low-grain